By Oram Miller, BBEC

 Researchers outside the US are already sounding the alarm.
 The American Academy of Pediatrics and the American Academy of Environmental Medicine have called for greater awareness of the harm to children and mothers from RF exposure.
 The AAEM has also called for a moratorium on the deployment of smart meters.
 Recent studies show that if a woman uses a cell phone while pregnant, her child will have an increased risk of emotional problems as a teenager.
 Men are experiencing a decrease in fertility from using cell phones while in their pocket.
 Women now have breast cancer linked to wearing cell phones in their bra.

 How many mothers today put a tablet or laptop in front of their children to play a movie?
 Often this is streamed wirelessly, but even if played from the hard drive, tablets and laptops still emit a strong pulse of radio frequency every few seconds as they search for a Wi-Fi router; regardless of whether an Ethernet cable is plugged into the laptop.
 Think of it like smoke coming from an ashtray with lit, burning cigarettes – except in this case, you cannot see or smell the smoke.
-Likewise, if a mother uses her smart phone while holding her baby, besides the strong frequencies that the phone emits when a call is in progress or emails or texts are sent or received, the phone also emits a homing signal every few seconds (even on standby) to let the nearest cell tower know it is on and ready to receive a call.
+Likewise, if a mother uses her Smart Meters: Should We Be Concerned? phone while holding her baby, besides the strong frequencies that the phone emits when a call is in progress or emails or texts are sent or received, the phone also emits a homing signal every few seconds (even on standby) to let the nearest cell tower know it is on and ready to receive a call.
 This happens 24/7 while the phone is on.
 Therefore, don’t sleep with your cell phone near your bed as an alarm clock (unless you put it in Airplane mode).
 Mothers need to put their tablets, e-readers and smart phones on Airplane mode which will disable any Wi-Fi pulses, while simultaneously disabling the 3-G or 4-G homing signal to the cell tower.
 You will be unable to visit the Internet or send and receive messages, emails or calls while in Airplane mode.
 If you are playing a movie, reading, or listening to music from the hard drive, however, then you will be safe.

 Countries ranging from Russia to Israel and the entire European Union are now calling for a ban on Wi-Fi in schools.
 France has removed Wi-Fi from its libraries.
 What exactly do these countries know that we don’t?
 That research shows cellular bio-disruption occurring gradually over time at exposure far below levels considered safe by the FCC and industry (which only looks at tissue heating).
 Governments in these countries pay for the health care for their citizens.
 They see a looming health crisis and are being proactive.
 Visit my website under “Cell Phone and Radio Frequency Risks” for additional details.